seyilbaatyrbek/exam-solution/README.md

   - the `amount` parameter's unit is KiloGram
   - price of 1000 grams sugar is $2
-  - the income can't go below 0 » throw an `ArgumentOutOfRangeException` if it happens with a descriptive message
+  - the income can't go below 0 » throw an `error / IllegalArgumentException` if it happens with a descriptive message
   - otherwise it raises the Candy Shop's amount of sugar and reduces the income by the price
     - note that the sugar in the candy shop is stored in grams.